 - Closing words and chalice extinguishing

-- People who join chalice groups are asked to consider them as a time commitment.
-While occasional schedule conflicts do arise, the intent is not for chalice groups to be a "drop in when you want" kind of group.
-That said, individual groups do have different ways they handle this commitment.
+- Participants are asked to make chalice sessions a priority in their schedule in order for the group to build trust and deepen connection.
+While occasional schedule conflicts do arise, the intent is not for chalice circles to be a "drop in when you want" kind of group.
+That said, individual circles do have different ways they handle this commitment.

 How do I join?

-New members may be added to these groups during the year on a space-available basis, or if enough people sign up, a new group can be formed during the year at a time that is convenient for all participants.
+New members may be added to these groups during the year on a space-available basis.

 - Register by email: send your name, phone number, and times you are available for a group to the .

-(Note: The Short Link for this page is FrederickUU.org/CC)
+(Note: The Short Link for this page is frederickuu.org/chalice)